Architecture

 Dependencies

-rem uses only three external Go dependencies:
+rem uses five external Go dependencies:

 PackagePurpose